 Thankfully, Joy told THR that we haven’t seen the last of the park.
-“I don't necessarily think that we've seen the last of these artificial worlds that are central to the concept of our series as a whole,” she says.
+“I don't necessarily think that we've seen the last of these artificial worlds that are central to the concept of our series as a whole,” she said.
 “But the major lens that we will have is going to be the real world.
 If the park does emerge and come back, we would plan on explaining how that could be, and why.”

 Westworld season 3 timeline

 But, based on the Westworld season 2 post-credits scene, could one of them be set in the far flung future?
-“Not necessarily,” Nolan tells EW.
+“Not necessarily,” Nolan told EW.
 “We just love the ability to play in perceptual terms with the Hosts being immortal.”
-Of course that post-credits scene is more of a mind-blowing WTF tease rather than an actual indicator of what’s to come!
+Of course, that post-credits scene is more of a mind-blowing WTF tease rather than an actual indicator of what’s to come!

 Don’t despair if you’re desperate to find out what’s going on in that end-credits sting though, because if Joy is to be believed, we will return to that timeline... at some point.
 “I think that storyline is something we'll get to eventually.”
-Joy tells THR.
+Joy told THR.
 “But season 3, the main story will not be leaping that far forward.
 I'm really curious creatively to see what happens to Bernard and Dolores, now that they've finally earned their freedom.
 I think we'll see a lot more of that.”